steveee27/Facial-Expression-Detection/README.md

 - [Matthew Lefrandt](https://github.com/MatthewLefrandt)
 - [Steve Marcello Liem](https://github.com/steveee27)

-## Acknowledgements
-This project was developed for the GEMASTIK XVII National Data Mining Competition.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.